924973292/924973292.github.io/_pages/bearnobugs.md

   <h1 class="title">Welcome to BearNoBugs' Photo Exhibition! 🖼️</h1>
   <p class="description">
   Explore the vibrant world of BearNoBugs through these dynamic and playful photos!
 Click or hover on the photos for surprises! 🎉
-  <strong>（All BearBugs were gifted by my girlfriend Yueru! 💖）</strong>
+  <strong>（All BearBugs are gifted by my girlfriend Yueru! 💖）</strong>
   </p>

   <!-- 照片展示区 -->